realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

-# 4. The Infinity and Constraint (Clamp) Heuristic
+4. The Infinity and Constraint (Clamp) Heuristic

 This section operationalizes Interactional Permeability.

-The Infinity and Constraint Heuristic is not a metaphysical claim that "something must be there."
+The Infinity and Constraint Heuristic is not a metaphysical claim that “something hidden must exist.”
 It is a diagnostic principle applied to bounded, energy-bearing systems.

 It governs how models should respond when their extrapolations outpace observable constraint.

 ---

+4.1 Why Infinity Appears So Easily in Models

+Infinity often arises not because reality is infinite, but because abstraction removes enforcement.

+In formal systems:

+- Rules can be repeated.
+- Transformations can be iterated.
+- Recursion can proceed without cost.
+- No termination condition is required unless specified.

+If a transformation rule contains no stopping condition, it is structurally unbounded.

+Infinity emerges when:

+- Iteration is permitted,
+- Cost is abstracted away,
+- Termination is unspecified.

+Formal infinity is therefore a property of abstraction.

+Empirical persistence is not.

+---

-## 4.1 Infinity as Diagnostic Signal
+4.2 Infinity as Diagnostic Signal

 When an empirical model predicts: